This was somebody’s home once (now it’s a music school in Park Slope, Brooklyn)

 Of the food/clothing/shelter triumverate, shelter has always been most important to me by far; food a distant second; and clothing way down the list (though last night I saw the documentary about Bill Cunningham, the New York Times street fashion photographer, and am once again inspired to try and dress more creatively).

-The latest to hit the shelves is Mary Gordon’s At Home: What it Means and Why it Matters, which I read recently, I admit, in Barnes & Noble, over a soy latte (it’s a slim volume).
+The latest to hit the shelves is Mary Gordon’s Home: What it Means and Why It Matters, which I read recently, I admit, in Barnes & Noble, over a soy latte (it’s a slim volume).
 It did touch me.
 I related to her feeling of displacement and discomfort when she was forced to live in a white box apartment in a condo complex for a few months while teaching in California, and how “going home” always means her apartment on the Upper West Side of New York, even though she rents there but owns a country place in New England.

 lovely photos!
 I especially love the park slope school the the converted Boerum Hill space.
 Why couldn’t my parents have moved there in the 80′s instead of Long Island!
 I hoping that in years to come the same thing will happen with the Hudson Valley towns!
 Sigh.